 Nowadays, many families are struggling with making ends meet.
 Home values have declined, the fear of job loss is on every worker’s mind, companies have been cutting back on hiring and have laid off employees making unemployment rates higher than ever, food costs have skyrocketed, many are faced with increased medical co-payments and deductibles as employers continue to cut back on health insurance benefits, and there seem to be general feelings of gloom and doom everywhere you look.
 Think about what would happen if you were unable to pay your rent or mortgage, or unable to pay for medical tests that your doctor ordered?
-Today many people have compensated for declining income by borrowing more.

 There has been an explosion in debt and people are falling behind.
 Many people have chosen to apply for an auto title loan or a payday loan when there is no other choice.
 It is a safe, secure, and convenient way to get the cash you need when you cannot wait until your next paycheck.
 Shopping on credit has become a habit that is hard to break.
 Payday loans and auto title loans have helped consumers to pay for credit card bills, or other outstanding bills so that they can get back on track.